Kansas State University

-Sue Maes, dean of Global Campus at Kansas State University, has served the education community for decades.
+Sue Maes, former dean of Global Campus at Kansas State University, has served the education community for decades.
 She is an expert on building new academic programs and fostering institutional collaboration.

 Maes has been nationally recognized for her work in continuing education and online learning.
 In her role as dean, Maes oversees the online coordination of nine bachelor degree completion programs, four online bachelor’s degrees, 35 master’s degrees, one Ph.D., nine minors, 24 certificate programs, Summer Session, Evening College, Intersession and conferences and institutes.